studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/angular/authentication/implementation/index.md

 ## Setup

 In order to use `ngx-auth`, we use the `provideNgxAuthenticationConfiguration` provider that requires an implementation of the `NgxAuthenticationAbstractService` to provide the service to the application.
-We advise you to provide this in the root of your application.
+We advise you to provide this in the `bootstrapApplication` of your project.

 ```ts
 providers: [